mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-paper-53-introduction.md

 {% include support.html %}

-[^opaque]: Not transparent or translucent; impenetrable to light; notallowing light to pass through.
+[^opaque]: Not transparent or translucent; impenetrable to light; not allowing light to pass through.

 [^pure-color]: I define pure as matching the color selected in the mixer.
 Many of the tools have a hint of translucency to them and need 2-3 layers to match exactly.